smfm-project/sen2mosaic/docs/setup.rst

 .. code-block:: console

-    # Substitute root for the path to your system's installation and .bashrc file.
+    # Substitute /home/user for the path to your system's installation and .bashrc file.
-    echo "source /root/sen2cor/L2A_Bashrc" >> /root/.bashrc
+    echo "source /home/user/sen2cor/L2A_Bashrc" >> /home/user/.bashrc
     exec -l $SHELL